EuroTUG/trilinos-docker/README.md

 from the main directory of the repository.
 The script will **run the container** and **mount the current directory** (should be the main directory of the repository) as the local directory `/opt/trilinos_demo` within the container.

 A pre-installed Trilinos is located at `/opt/trilinos/` with its subdirectories `build/`, `install/`, and `source/`.
+The preinstalled Kokkos with OpenMP is located at `/opt/kokkos/`.

-For the hands-on exercises, navigate to `/opt/trilinos_demo/exercises/` and follow the instructions in the respective `README.md` files.
+For the hands-on Trilinos exercises, navigate to `/opt/trilinos_demo/exercises/` and follow the instructions in the respective `README.md` files.
+For the hands-on kokkos exercises, navigate to `/opt/kokkos-tutorials/` and follow the instructions in the respective `README.md` files.

 To stop the containter, type `exit` in the container's command line.